-Under the UNICORE 3.0 - University Corridors for Refugees project, which is part of this programme, the University awards three scholarships worth € 3,000 each, accommodation and a canteen card to candidates who are refugees in Kenya, Niger, Nigeria, Sudafrica, Uganda, Zambia or Zimbabwe and have been admitted to a Master's degree programme delivered in English.
+For academic year 2022/2023 under the project UNICORE 5.0 the University awards one scholarship worth € 3,000, accommodation and a canteen card to candidates who are refugees in Kenya, Niger, Nigeria, Sudafrica, Uganda, Zambia or Zimbabwe and have been admitted to a Master's degree programme delivered in English

 The UNICORE 5.0 project is promoted by UNHCR in cooperation with Caritas Ambrosiana, the Waldensian Deaconry, the Italian Ministry of Foreign Affairs and International Cooperation, and numerous Italian universities.
 The University of Milan will be supported by Caritas Ambrosiana and the Waldensian Deaconry in providing the services offered.

-In the 2019/2020 Academic Year, the University opened the first "educational corridor" through the intermediation of the Monastery of Mar Musa, in Syria.
-This initiative allowed two Syrian students to obtain a scholarship and accommodation which allowed them to enter Italy legally and resume interrupted studies.
+In the 2019/2020 Academic Year, the University opened the first "educational corridor" through the intermediation of the Monastery of Mar Musa, in Syria providing 2 scholarships.

 For the 2023/2024 Academic Year, the University offers up to 4 scholarships worth 6,000 Euros, including accommodation in the University's halls of residence.